wp-plugins/newsletters-lite/readme.txt

 == Description ==

-A full-featured newsletter plugin created by <a href="http://tribulant.com">Tribulant Software</a> for WordPress which fulfils all subscribers, emails, marketing and newsletter related needs for both personal and business environments.
+A full-featured WordPress newsletter plugin created by <a href="http://tribulant.com">Tribulant Software</a> for WordPress which fulfils all subscribers, emails, marketing and newsletter related needs for both personal and business environments.

 It has robust, efficient and unique features!
 This is an all-in-one newsletter tool for your WordPress site can be configured to behave as desired and it will provide the best experience for your email subscribers at the same time.